fachwerk-dev/lib/docs/get-started/vanilla.md

 # Fachwerk and Vanilla JS

-Fachwerk provides a globally loadable UMD package https://unpkg.com/fachwerk/dist/fachwerk.js that allows to use Fachwerk functiobs without any Javascript framework or tooling.
+Fachwerk provides a globally loadable UMD package https://unpkg.com/fachwerk/dist/fachwerk.js that allows to use Fachwerk functions without any Javascript framework or tooling.

 ### Use Stackblitz